semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 ### Propagating values

-In the previous example, it only mattered cared whether the string was constant or not, so the example used `”...”`, but constant propagation also propagates the constant value.
+In the previous example, it only mattered whether the string was constant or not, so the example used `”...”`, but constant propagation also propagates the constant value.
 To illustrate the use of Semgrep with constant propagation, the rule from the previous section is changed to search for calls to `dangerous("Employees");`.

 #### Java